-These were also warriors, but their roles were slightly different in that, they were supposed to intercept and make follow ups of the stolen livestock and this led to conflict as agreed by 80 (19.6%) of the community Since intra-ethnic conflicts members. most instigated by cattle theft, the participation of Ihama in conflict was indispensible.
-They seemed to play a positive role, but since they were governed by weak structures of rules, it emerged that they could be easily compromised to become accomplices to crimes of cattle theft and violence which could subsequently lead to inter-clan fights, hence, intra-ethnic conflicts.
+These were also warriors, but their roles were slightly different in that, they were supposed to intercept and make follow ups of the stolen livestock and this led to conflict as agreed by 80 (19.6%) of the community members.
+Since most intra-ethnic conflicts were instigated by cattle theft, the participation of Ihama in conflict was indispensible.
+They seemed to play a positive role, but since they were governed by weak structures of rules, it emerged that they could be easily compromised to become accomplices to crimes of cattle theft and violence which could subsequently lead to interclan fights, hence, intra-ethnic conflicts.
 In addition, since they made follow-up of stolen livestock, they could sometimes intercept the livestock but the perpetrators (warriors) resist.
-In such cases, fighting would ensue as the clan through the warriors could be engaged leading to conflict.
+In such cases, fighting would ensue as the clans through their warriors could be engaged leading to conflict.
+Finally, they were fighters who could also form part of the clan warriors during inter-clan fights. fights.